Awarded - "Alfa Romeo Champions Award 2016" from Scuderia del Portello

 For a long time, there was the conviction that only one car with four lights was assembled at Settimo Milanese under the direct supervision of Mr. Scaglione.
 As that car had been sold years ago to the Abarth collection in Osaka (Japan), the existence of other, similar cars provoked suspicion and generated the theory of sister replica car, produced to replace original one!

 Even the chassis type and number were found for that story, and already used, a magnesium-racing chassis with number 750.33.012 became the basis for this hypothetic replica.

-The Alfa Romeo official structure remained in silence, and that just confirmed the general opinion that the story was true one.
+The Alfa Romeo official company organization remained in silence, and that just confirmed the general opinion that the story was true one.
 Only recently however, accurate analysis and the blatantly false impossibility of building a Stradale replica over a 10 cm shorter chassis revealed the invented nature of this, long time accepted theory.

-Today it is sure and confirmed that two four lights versions were produced as Prototypes, and that the legality requested for minimum height of lights and direction indicators had pushed designer Scaglione to modify his design for further, serial production.
+Today it is sure and confirmed that two four light versions were produced as Prototypes, and that the legality requested for minimum height of lights and direction indicators had pushed designer Scaglione to modify his design for further, serial production.

-With its unique shape and fantastic design, the T-33 Stradale of Franco Scaglione ...is to this very day....undoubtedly one of the most stunning automobiles ever created by mankind.
+With its unique shape and fantastic design, the T-33 Stradale of Franco Scaglione ...is to this very day....undoubtedly is one of the most stunning automobiles ever created by mankind.

 Michelangelo would indeed have been proud of this creation.

 Wooden body shaping model used for the production of the Alfa Romeo 33 Stradale series in the Settimo MIlanese factory of Autodelta.